-11. Applicants may contact the Department of the Environment and Energy in relation to a proposed import.
-Applicants are asked to provide information regarding the products proposed to be imported, the intended use of the products and why this use cannot be satisfied by using other available
+- 11. Applicants may contact the Department of Industry, Science, Energy and Resources in relation to a proposed import.
+Applicants are asked to provide information regarding the products proposed to be imported, the intended use of the products and why this use cannot be satisfied by using other available lighting products.
+Applicants are also required to provide information on the quantity of products, number of import events and duration.
+Permission is required from the Minister prior to importation.

-12. No fees are charged.
+- 12. No fees are charged.

-13. No deposit or advanced payment.
+- 13. No deposit or advanced payment.

-14. Licences are not extended, however persons are able to apply for a further permission for a further period.

-- 15. There is no penalty for non-utilization of a license. - 16.
-Licences are intended for the applicant only.
+- 14. Licences are not extended; however, persons are able to apply for a further permission for a further period. - 15.
+There is no penalty for non-utilization of a license. - 16.
+Licences are intended for the applicant only. - 17.
+Not applicable.

-18. As part of the approval importers are instructed that product packaging must include the specification "Not for Domestic Use".
-A licence number is provided for reference in Customs procedures.
+- 18. As part of the approval importers are instructed that product packaging must include the specification "Not for Domestic Use".
+A licence number is provided for reference in Customs procedures. - 19.
+Not applicable.